Submit a Review & Earn an Amazon Gift Card

 Tanaka et al (2014) Neuroendocrine signaling via the serotonin transporter regulates clearance of apoptotic cells.
 J Biol Chem 289 10466 PMID: 24570000

 Do you know of a great paper that uses R-96544 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 There are currently no reviews for this product.
 Be the first to review R-96544 hydrochloride and earn rewards!